 In Nevada, initial stage surface exploration activities that do not disturb the surface, do not require any permits.
-Notice-level exploration permits ("NOI") are required (through the BLM) for the NBP and MLP to perform drilling or other surface disturbing activities with less than five acres extent.
-More extensive disturbance requires submittal and approval of a "Plan of Operations" and "Environmental Assessment" from the BLM.
+Notice-level exploration permits ("NOI") are required (through the BLM) for the NBP and MLP to perform drilling or other surface disturbing activities with less than five acres of surface disturbance.
+More extensive disturbance requires submittal and approval of a "Plan of Operations" and "Environmental Assessment" from the BLM and NDEP BMRR.
 In May 2013, Corvus obtained an amended Plan of Operations allowing 100 acres of surface disturbance in the public lands portion of the NBP, which is considered sufficient by us for our currently planned drilling and characterization program.
 Reclamation costs have been re-estimated on a 3-year basis, with the most recent submitted June 19, 2019.
-We also applied for, and received in August 2013, a NOI for disturbance of an additional 1.3 acres outside the currently defined NBP area in order to allow us to drill water monitor wells and perform geotechnical soil investigations outside the NBP area.
-This NOI has been reviewed and extended until May 9, 2021 by BLM.
+We also applied for, and received on April 8, 2021, a NOI for disturbance of 4.3 acres outside the currently defined NBP area in order to allow us to drill a water production well, several monitor wells and to perform geotechnical soil investigations outside the NBP area.
+This NOI was revised April 7, 2021 and extended until April 9, 2023 by BLM.
 In June of 2015, the Company applied for, and received a NOI which allowed an additional 2.1 acres of disturbance for exploration of the Eastern Steam-heated Alteration zone, outside of the NBP permit area.
-On December 7, 2015, a decision allowing the increase in disturbance area to 4.8 acres in the Eastern Steam-heated Alteration zone was received from BLM.
-This Notice has been extended to 2021.
+On December 7, 2015, a decision allowing the increase in disturbance area to 4.8 acres in the Eastern Steamheated Alteration zone was received from BLM.
+This Notice has been extended to 2023.
 In August of 2017, the Company received an NOI from BLM which allowed 4.8 acres of surface disturbance for drilling exploration at the MLP.
 In June 2018, Corvus received approval of an NOI for 4.4 acres of disturbance at the Company's Willy's Exploration Project near the MLP.
-In September 2018, Corvus received approval of an NOI for 0.7 acres of disturbance at the Company's Sawtooth Project site near the MLP.
 On June 23, 2020, the Company received approval of a Plan of Operations at the Mother Lode site allowing up to 145 acres of disturbance for future exploration.
-As of July 2, 2020, the Company had posted with the BLM, as security for the reclamation obligations at North Bullfrog and at Mother Lode, a Surety Bond of USD 588,056.
+As of April 13, 2021, the Company had posted with the BLM, as security for the reclamation obligations at North Bullfrog and at Mother Lode, a Surety Bond of USD 617,913.
 In addition, as part of the approval of the Mother Lode Plan of Operations, BLM has granted the company two Right-of-Ways ("ROWs"), (1) for road access to the Mother Lode site and further to the east to the location of the Company's three installed water wells, and (2) for the water well sites.
 Additional reclamation bonds were required for the individual ROWs in the amounts USD 113,000 and USD 188,200, for the access road and water wells, respectively.
 In general, exploration activities in Nevada can be carried out on a year-round basis.
 Mining is conducted in Nevada on a year round basis, both open pit and underground.